Hill-shaded OS maps for trail runners and walkers October 14 2019

 Want to take inspiration from historical city maps for your home decor?
 Love Maps On brings you Ordnance Survey maps of London dating from 1805 and 1897, an era when London was the world's largest city and capital of the British Empire.

-Ordnance Survey Old Series, London, 1805 - the first national mapping series of England and Wales (close up showing Chiswick and Barnes).
+Ordnance Survey Old Series, London, 1805 - the first national mapping series of England and Wales.

-Ordnance Survey Revised New Series, London, 1897 - the first colour mapping series of England and Wales (close up showing Fulham, Chelsea Harbour and Wandsworth Bridge).
+Ordnance Survey Revised New Series, London, 1897 - the first colour mapping series of England and Wales.

 The maps show London at a time when the city was expanding rapidly and its population grew from one million to more than six million people.
 London was transformed by the development of the railway network and the urbanised area spread to Islington, Paddington, Holborn, Camden, Southwark and Lambeth.
-You can choose the maps printed on canvas in a choice of five sizes, with smaller sizes showing central London and larger sizes depicting the extent of the urban area.
-Our map extents can help you to see the printed map areas for different sizes of canvas.
+You can choose the maps printed on canvas in a choice of four sizes.

 Stanford's map of London, 1891 (close up showing the Thames, Tower of London and Fenchurch Street station).